Aniket-3103/WorldOfTravel/README.md

 Backend languages: C#.

-For front end: ASPX(Active Server Pages), HTML, CSS and Bootstrap.
+For front end: ASPX(Active Server Pages), CSS and Bootstrap.

 I've used some master pages too in this website which contains headers and footers of the website.
 It contains Admin Login too.